Focus Groups Definition:

 Although the set up is natural yet many times the respondents fail to express naturally.
 At times the focus group can be unnatural and due to this, the findings may be far from the natural response which directly affects the end product of the company.

 The members may fail to express their natural opinions or the personal choices related to the topic in the hand or going during the discussions.
 The members in the group may be hesitant to speak up openly.

 This usually happens when the thoughts of another person go against to what their views are.
 So, this also forms one of the disadvantages.

 5. The depth of the issue is not covered:

 The depth of the issue is not covered at times. so, this way the importance and the depth analysis is not done.
 This way the research on a particular product or the service goes in vain as it is not in-depth.

 Not just this, if we compare the other surveys or the methods, the focus group method is more expensive to execute.
 This is because each participant has to compensate some amount.
 So this also forms one of the disadvantage of the focus group.

 6. Moderator biasness:

-The whole role is in hand of the moderator.
+The whole role is in the hand of the moderator.
 The moderators at times greatly impact the real outcomes.
-They may inject personal decisions or the personal biasness which is not healthy decision for the company.
+They may inject personal decisions or the personal biases which is not healthy decision for the company.

-So, above are some of the disadvantages of the focus groups.
+So, above are some of the limitations of focus groups.